davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 #### Part 5.
 Last Problem!
 Finally, let's try analyzing a tougher one.
-Open up the `RuntimeTester` class, and look for the `median()` method.
-Try to appreciate how it calculates the median element in a list.
-(The median is the element with an equal number of elements less than, and greater than it.)
-Hypothesize what the best, worst, and average cases of this algorithm would be for both ordered and unordered lists.
+Open up the `RuntimeTester` class, and look for the `median()` method.Read the algorithm thoroughly to understand how it calculates the median element in a given list.
+The *median* is defined to be the element with an equal number of elements less than, and greater than, itself.
+For instance, the median of [5,3,2,7,1,9,0] is 3 because [0, 1, 2] are less than 3, and [5, 7, 9] are greater than 3.
+Try to see how the algorithm determines count of elememts on each "side" for every value in the list.
+In cases where the number of elements in the list is even, and there are two elements that could both serve as the median, this algorithm chooses the smaller one.
+So, if the list is [4,2,7,1,9,0] then the choice of median is between either 2 or 4.
+The algorithm chooses 2.
+It's important to note that, as soon as the counts are found to be the same on each side, the median is found and returned.
+In other words, the algorithm may finish early depending on where the median actually is.

-1. Now open your Lab Report back up.
+1. Hypothesize what the best, worst, and average cases of this algorithm would be for both ordered and unordered lists.
+Now open your Lab Report back up.
 For each best/worst/average case, write down: (A) the scenario under which that case would be observed, and (B) the corresponding running time function, $$T(n)$$.

-3. Run some experiments by once again increasing N = 1000, 2000, ..., 5000 for both unordered and ordered lists.
+2. Run some experiments by once again increasing N = 1000, 2000, ..., 5000 for both unordered and ordered lists.
 Open your spreadsheet program, and generate another plot, with the best, worst, and average-case.
 Insert the plot in your Lab Report, and answer the final questions.

-4. Finally hypothesize whether the list ordering affects the complexities of this method.
+3. Finally hypothesize whether the list ordering affects the complexities of this method.
 Run a final set of experiments to confirm/reject your hypothesis.
 (It's okay to be wrong!)

 #### Grading